 Andrew X. Zhu, MD, PhD

-Massachusetts General Hospital Cancer Center, Harvard Medical School, Boston, Massachusetts, USA
+Massachusetts General Hospital Cancer Center, Harvard Medical School, Boston, MA, USA

 Dr. Andrew X. Zhu is Professor of Medicine at Harvard Medical School and Director of Liver Cancer Researchat Massachusetts General Hospital Cancer Center.
 The major focus of his research is to develop more effective therapies forhepatocellular carcinoma (HCC) and cholangiocarcinomathrough phase I, II and III clinical trials.
 The second area of his research interests is directed at the development of novel circulating and imaging biomarkers for targeted therapeutics that have prognostic and/or predictive significance.
 The third area of his research is to define and characterize known or novel genetic mutations in HCC and cholangiocarcinoma and assess their potential correlation with clinical outcomes and as therapeutic targets.